 The main water supply pipe feeding a school building shall be located at a minimum of 900mm below ground level and shall be maintained at that level until it has entered the boiler house.
-The water main shall rise from the floor towards the back of the boiler house and away from the entrance door to minimise the risks of freezing.
+The water main shall rise towards the back of the boiler house and away from the entrance door to minimise the risk of freezing.

-All mains water storage tanks shall be internal and located within the roof space.
+All mains water storage tanks shall be internal located within the roof space.
 External tanks or tanks housed in enclosures mounted on the roof are not acceptable for health and safety reasons.